controlant-org/ctrl-vpces/README.md

 - Run the controller with desired tag names
 - Apply tags to AWS VPC Endpoint Services
-- The controller will manage Allowed Principals
+- The controller will manage Allowed Principals based on AWS Accounts discovered from the root-account defined via the `--root-role`.
+- The controller does not remove principals at this time.

 ## Detail